NaipanAbdinegara-git/oh-my-microslop/README.md

    python code.py
    ```

+---

 ## Data Collection
 - System Metadata: OS, Kernel, Architecture, Hostname.
 - Hardware Status: Real-time battery levels.
 - User Input: Responses to security queries recorded for "compliance."

+---

+## Contributing
+As this is a parody project for learning purposes, contributions to the "harvesting logic" or suggestions for new "security questions" are highly encouraged via Pull Requests.

+---
+[Project status: Harvesting your data...]
+[License: All Your Data Are Belong To US] [Just Kidding]